pkourouklidis/panoptes-wiki/Scenario-2.md

 Average Worker Skill: maximum

 Average Worker Speed: maximum

+After applying the settings, start the simulation and let it run for 100 calls.
+The number of calls served can be seen in the user dashboard.

 ## Expected Result
 This simulation run produces service times that are significantly higher compared to the ones in the training set.
 The service_duration_shift algorithm execution should detect this and send us an email notification.